TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Rebase.rst

 ::

    git fetch
-   git rebase origin/master
+   git rebase origin/main

 **What does it do:**

-From the manpage: "... rebase the current branch on top of the upstream branch after fetching." (upstream is origin/master)
+From the manpage: "... rebase the current branch on top of the upstream branch after fetching." (upstream is origin/main)

 Remember, git pull (internally) does a `git fetch` and then `git merge`.
-With this command, git does a `git fetch` and then a `git rebase` using the upstream branch (latest master branch).
+With this command, git does a `git fetch` and then a `git rebase` using the upstream branch (latest main branch).

 **More information:**